• Skip to main content

 • Trim any excess fat from the rack of lamb and pat dry with paper towels.

-• In a small bowl, whisk the olive oil, pomegranate molasses (if using), chopped garlic, chopped herbs, lemon zest and good sprinkle of salt and pepper and pour mixture onto lamb, making sure all of the meat is coated.
-Marinate for at least 30 minutes and pre-heat oven to 450 Fahrenheit.
+• In a small bowl, whisk the olive oil, pomegranate molasses (if using), chopped garlic, chopped herbs, lemon zest and good sprinkle of salt and pepper and pour mixture onto the lamb, making sure all of the meat is coated.
+Marinate for at least 30 minutes and pre-heat oven to 450 degrees Fahrenheit.

 Notes